http4k/http4k/src/docs/guide/reference/cloud_native/index.md

 start up and shutdown very quickly - this is crucial for cloud-based environments where an orchestration framework might move instances around to redistribute load or avoid problematic server/rack/DCs.

-#### Configuration
-All application configuration should be injected via environmental variables. http4k provides an `Environment` object, along with typesafe variable binding using the in-built Lenses mechanism.
-This typesafe API is consistent with the other usages of Lenses throughout http4k, so should have a near-zero learning curve.
-Also provided are a set of extension methods for retrieving standard environmental config for service ports from Kubernetes.

 #### Observability
 Orchestration software such as Kubernetes and CloudFoundry regularly query a set of diagnostic endpoints to monitor the state of an application.
 This module provides standardised `HttpHandler` implementations to model the following endpoints: